Postgraduate MSc/PgDip/PgCert

 A taste of what you could become

-An Information systems manager
+An information systems manager

-A Data analyst
+A data analyst

-A Management consultant
+A management consultant

-A Digital marketing manager
+A cybersecurity manager

-An Entrepreneur
+An entrepreneur

 Requirements